ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 Build the Executables Using CMake
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After setting up the build environment in the preceding section, users need to build the executables required to run the SRW App.
+After setting up the build environment in the preceding section (by loading the ``build_<platform>_<compiler>`` modulefile), users need to build the executables required to run the SRW App.
 In the ``ufs-srweather-app`` directory, create a subdirectory to hold the build's executables:

 .. code-block:: console